ADVERTISEMENT

 There is a standard stereo output jack for connecting to an external system, as well as two front-panel headphone jacks (mini-jack).
 There is also a USB-to-host port, a new audio input jack and connections for the sustain pedal, the optional triple pedal, and, of course, for the obligatory power supply.

-60 integrated MIDI songs, mainly classical piano pieces, with separable right- and left-hand voices – this is familiar from the PX-160.
-The PX-S1000 also features the integrated two-track MIDI recorder with storage space for 10 songs.
-In addition, the “Duet” function, which divides the keyboard into two independent sections, allows student-teacher exercises.
+The PX-S1000 has 60 integrated MIDI songs, mainly classical piano pieces with separable right- and left-hand voices, which is a feature familiar from the PX-160.
+The PX-S1000 also features an integrated two-track MIDI recorder with storage space for ten songs.
+Additionally, the “Duet” function divides the keyboard into two independent sections for student-teacher exercises.

-And there is also the global memory function for all individual settings, familiar from the predecessor.
-However, the Portable Piano does not offer real registration memories.
-These can be found in its big brother, the PX-S3000, although here they are indispensable: This more expensive model offers 700 sounds, an automatic accompaniment function with 200 styles, and an audio recorder.
+There is also a global memory function for all individual settings, which is familiar from the predecessor.
+However, the portable piano does not offer real registration memories.
+This feature is found in the PX-S3000, the more expensive model, where it is indispensable.
+This more expensive model offers 700 sounds, an automatic accompaniment function with 200 styles, and an audio recorder.

-New is also the possibility to play back audio material via the speakers or the headphone jacks – either using audio input or Bluetooth.
-There is even a “Center Cancel” function which suppresses the principal voice so the player can take over.
-You can further adjust the reverb effect for audio songs.
+New features include the ability to play back audio via the speakers or headphone jacks using either an audio input or Bluetooth.
+There is even a “Center Cancel” function that suppresses the main vocal track, allowing you to take over.
+You can also adjust the reverb effect for audio songs.

 Casio PX-S1000 Piano App

-There is more to the PX-S1000 than excellent grand piano sounds and a decent keyboard.
-The new Casio also impresses with its extremely compact design and extensive features.
-In addition to important standard functions such as practice songs and MIDI recorder, the super-slim portable piano also offers Bluetooth audio, app-controlled operation, and flexible sound tuning for its A-pianos.
-Casio also brings an elegant look to the entry-level price segment with a new design.
-A convincing appearance.
+The PX-S1000 offers more than just excellent grand piano sounds and a decent keyboard.
+The new Casio impresses with its compact design and extensive features.
+In addition to standard features like practice songs and a MIDI recorder, this super-slim, portable piano offers Bluetooth audio, app-controlled operation, and flexible sound tuning for its piano sounds.
+Casio brings an elegant look to the entry-level price segment with its new design.
+It has a convincing appearance.

 Casio PX-S1000 product image